 Tom Brady’s Super Bowl appearances

-Despite Brady throwing for just 145 yards and a touchdown, Brady earned the first of his Super Bowl MVP awards after leading the Patriots down the field late in the fourth quarter.
-Adam Vinatieri would kick the winning field goal for the Patriots — and Brady’s — first-ever Super Bowl win.
+Brady only posted 145 yards and one touchdown, but he still won the Super Bowl MVP award after orchestrating a game-winning drive late in the fourth quarter.
+Adam Vinatieri kicked the winning field goal for the Patriots’ — and Brady’s — first-ever Super Bowl win.

-Super Bowl XXXVIII – New England Patriots 32, Carolina Panthers 29
+Super Bowl 38 – New England Patriots 32, Carolina Panthers 29

-Two years after their first of six Super Bowls, Brady and the Patriots faced the Carolina Panthers in Super Bowl XXXVIII.
-In what would be considered one of the greatest Super Bowls of all-time, Vinatieri would again be the Patriots’ hero.
-With four seconds left on the clock, Vinatieri kicked the game-winning field goal to give the Patriots a 32-29 win.
+After failing to make the playoffs in 2002, the Patriots came back with a vengeance the following season.
+In what would be considered one of the greatest Super Bowls of all time, New England squared off against the Carolina Panthers.
+Vinatieri would again be the Patriots’ hero, kicking the game-winning field goal with four seconds left on the clock to give the Patriots a 32-29 win.

-Super Bowl XXXIX – New England Patriots 24, Philadelphia Eagles 21
+Super Bowl 39 – New England Patriots 24, Philadelphia Eagles 21

-Tom Brady and the New England Patriots secured back-to-back Super Bowls for the first time since the Denver Broncos in the 1997-1998 and 1998-1999 seasons.
-Only six teams had achieved the honor before the Patriots.
-The Pittsburgh Steelers are still the only team in NFL history to win consecutive titles more than once.
+The Patriots became the first NFL team to win consecutive Super Bowls since the Denver Broncos in the 1997-98 and 1998-99 seasons.
+Only six teams had won back-to-back Lombardi Trophies before New England pulled it off.
+The Pittsburgh Steelers remain the only team in NFL history to win consecutive titles more than once.

 Despite all their success, the third of Tom Brady’s Super Bowls would be the last for some time.